s1-haya/webserve/README.md

 - GET, POST, DELETE to ordinary files
 - GET, POST to cgi files

-You use GET to get files in server, POST to upload files or echo the messages you sent and DELETE to delete files you have uploaded.
+You use GET to retrieve files from the server, POST to upload files or echo the messages you sent, and DELETE to remove files you have uploaded.
-Also, you can call CGI scripts with GET to execute them or with POST to execute with the messages you sent.
+Additionally, you can execute CGI scripts using GET, or use POST to execute them with the messages you sent.

-You can Configuration
+You can configure the following:
 - server names
 - listen host:port
 - uri routing